PacificBiosciences/PacBioFileFormats/PacBioBamIndex.rst

 | All multi-byte numbers in PBI are stored little-endian.

+| All optional columns in PBI are either present for all rows or for none of them,
+  and always present in the order described in this document.
+This is important for correctly accessing specific values by column index.

 * Layout - file sections follow each other immediately in the file and are described below.

   * `PBI Header`_